ankitects/addon-docs/src/debugging.md

 aqt.utils.showInfo, or write it to stderr with sys.stderr.write("text\\n").

+## Webviews

+If you set the env var QTWEBENGINE_REMOTE_DEBUGGING to 8080 prior to starting Anki, you can surf to http://localhost:8080 in Chrome to debug the visible webpages.

+## Debug Console

 Anki also includes a REPL.
 From within the program, press the [shortcut key](https://docs.ankiweb.net/misc.html#debug-console) and a window will open up.
 You can enter expressions or statements into the